Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Standard and non-standard cosmic evolution in the RDE

-The third class is a case of containing a small local deformation of the scale factor.
-As an example, this case is shown by the green concave line in Fig.\,\ref{fig:skematic_scale_factors_on_BBN}.
-In some sense, it refers to new physics and the changes in cosmic evolution that appear locally at certain points in time, affecting BBN.
+The third class is a case containing a small local deformation of the scale factor.
+As an example, this case is shown by the green concave line in Fig.\,\ref{fig:skematic_scale_factors_on_BBN}, although this type is not investigated in this study.
+In some sense, it refers to new physics associated with the changes in cosmic evolution that appear locally at certain points in time, affecting BBN.
 Such a local bump was also shown in the study of BBN with increased high energy tail of the photon \cite{Jang:2018moh}, although the bump stems from not the MG model but the increase of energy density in the standard cosmological model to explain the \ce{^{7}Li} problem.
-We note that the instantaneous increase of the cosmic expansion rate could be advantageous to solve the primordial lithium problem in models involving a high energetic photon, because it prevents the over-destruction of D abundance by advancing the freeze-out time of relevant reactions \cite{Jang:2018moh}.
+We note that the instantaneous increase of the cosmic expansion rate could be advantageous to solve the primordial lithium problem in the models involving a high energetic photon, because it prevents the over-destruction of D element by advancing the freeze-out time of relevant reactions \cite{Jang:2018moh}.
+However, further microscopic investigation is necessary to verify the change of photon spectra in future.

-Although the MG models contain the rich non-standard cosmic evolutions, unfortunately we have found that most non-standard cosmic evolutions can not easily satisfy BBN observation data.
+Although the MG models contain rich non-standard cosmic evolutions, unfortunately we have found that most non-standard cosmic evolutions can not easily satisfy BBN observation data.
 In particular, we realize that the primordial abundances of $^4$He and D, which have recently been measured most precisely, can strongly constrain these MG models and exclude many MG models.
-For example, if $\mathcal{C} \gg 1$ in the eSM, the non-standard cosmic evolutions caused a change of the order size in the abundance of D, whereas in the case of \ce{^{4}He}, this sensitivity was much weaker ; a difference of approximately $O(1 \sim 10)$ occurred.
+For example, if $\mathcal{C} \gg 1\,{\rm s^2}$ in the eSM, the non-standard cosmic evolutions caused a change in D abundance of the order of the abundance itself, whereas in the case of \ce{^{4}He}, this sensitivity was much weaker ; a difference of approximately $O(1 \sim 10)$ occurred.

 Here we note that many MG models\,\footnote{ For example, MG models involving $\mathcal{B} R_{ab} R^{ab}$, $\mathcal{D}R\Box R$~and/or~$f(R)$, where $f(R)$ is a polynomial function of the Ricci scalar $R$. } (including the one presented here) in the RDE generally involve the solution of standard cosmic evolution\,\cite{Yun:2022xce}.
 Therefore, it may not be easy to distinguish between the standard cosmological evolution model and the MG models using the current BBN observation data.